The 16 Reasons Downtowns Fail and What to Do Instead

 4. Ignoring Business Retention

-5. Over-programming Limited Capacity
+5. Over-Programming Limited Capacity

 6. Treating Vacancy as a Branding Problem

-Empty storefronts are often framed as perception issues.
-What helps instead: Address building readiness, ownership expectations, and market fit.
+What helps instead: Address building readiness, ownership expectations, and realistic market fit.
+Marketing an unavailable or unworkable space isn't marketing.
+It's false advertising.

 7. Rushing to Become a Destination